 HEADLINE: Verizon Looks to Become Dominant Advertising Force

 PUBLISHER: Business Insider

 COMMENT: Would you let your ISP openly view your web browsing history in exchange for some goodies?
 That’s where Verizon is putting its new efforts now to fight the Google and Facebook duopoly.
 This shows that companies are fighting and fighting over your personal data more than ever before because without data, it will be REALLY HARD to sell a product in this vast sea of websites, apps and online distractions we all live today.
 Millennials for example, have little brand loyalty when it comes to Apps.
 Try to catch your customer in the gigantic internet every single month and you’ll understand why almost everybody is going after owning reliable personal data.
 Data makes sales easier.
 Data helps in making investments and business decisions.
-Which is why experts in the advertising industry are going nuts because of GDPR.
+Which is why experts in the advertising industry are going nuts because of the ePrivacy Regulation.
 The world is huge.
 And all companies’ precious customers who pay the bills are just a tiny little spot in this interconnected world.
 Therefore, your web browsing history helps a lot in this mess.
 But how are people responding to all this?
 Answer: A VPN can stop internet companies from selling your data (Venture Beat).
 Companies want personal data.
 Customers don’t want them to have any personal data.
 Now what?